lorf/csr-spi-ftdi/README.md

 ### CSR software

-This driver is tested with CSR BlueSuite 2.1 - 2.6.0 and with CSR BlueLab 4.1, but should work with other CSR software, such as SDK, ADK, Configuration Tool, Parameter Manager.
+This driver is tested with CSR BlueSuite 2.1 - 2.6.0 and with CSR BlueLab 4.1, but should work with other CSR software, such as SDK, ADK, Configuration Tool.
+The driver is known to not work with CSR Parameter Manager, see [Bugs](#bugs).
 Newer versions of BlueSuite can be found at `https://www.csrsupport.com/PCSW`.
 Older versions of BlueSuite can be found at `https://www.csrsupport.com/PCSWArchive`.
 Access to these pages requires registration.